TrueWinter/websocket-test-server/README.md

 The routes registered in the config file cannot be automated using code.
 All data sent to the clients must be done manually though the dashboard.

 You can register routes programatically by setting the `customRouteHandler` config option to the path of a file using the WebSocket-Test-Server API.
+The path can be either relative to the directory containing the config file, or absolute.

 ```js
 module.exports = (api) => {